web3privacy/web3privacy/README.md

 ## VPN
 - [Boring Protocol](https://boringprotocol.io) - A Decentralized VPN on Solana.
 - [Mysterium VPN](https://www.mysterium.network/mysteriumvpn) - A global, distributed network powered by everyday people.
 Network participants are incentivised to share their resources in a supply and demand marketplace, helping others gain access to the open internet.

-## Marketplace
 - [Orchid](https://www.orchid.com) - Orchid is a platform that enables an onion routing network incentivized by OXT and a multi-hop VPN client.
+- [MEILE](https://mathnodes.com/index.php/meile-dvpn-client-linux-os-x/ ) - A decentralized VPN Client utilizing the Sentinel Blockchain

 ## DID
 - [KILT](https://www.kilt.io) - A blockchain identity protocol for issuing self-sovereign, verifiable credentials and decentralized identifiers